 Limitations of the pain management services:

 The insurance providers do not cover certain pain management procedures, meaning no reimbursements.
-Moreover, there are some procedures that can only be performed a certain number of times.
+Moreover, some procedures can only be performed a certain number of times.

 One of the major challenges in pain management is errors in documentation.
 Any variation between the treatment actually performed and the procedure in documentation can lead to errors in medical billing and coding.
-This doesn’t only increase the risk of a claim being denied or rejected but also can lead to a possible audit.
+This increases the risk of a claim being denied or rejected and can lead to a possible audit.
 Healthcare providers should be up-to-date regarding all the payer’s requirements and updates for documentation.

 Specifying the degree, type, and location of the pain: